 - ¼ cup of ground Parmesan cheese (optional)

-- Boil the spaghetti until slightly softer than al dente having added a teaspoon of salt to the water.
-Drain the water and reserve the spaghetti.
+- Boil the spaghetti until slightly softer than al dente having added 1 teaspoon of salt to the water (set aside remaining salt).
+Drain the water and set spaghetti aside.

-- Add the the onions, pepper, olives, garlic and capers and cook and stir for a minute.
+- Add onions, pepper, olives, garlic and capers and cook and stir for a minute, or until onions turn transparent.

-- Add the tomatoes and oregano, simmer over low heat until the tomatoes are tender.
+- Add tomatoes and oregano, simmer covered until the tomatoes are cooked through (3-5 mins).

-- Add the tomato sauce and vinegar (skip the vinegar if you'll use milk).
+- Add tomato sauce and vinegar (do not add vinegar if you'll use milk).
+Stir to mix.

-- Add the milk and the spaghetti and mix well.
+- Add milk and the spaghetti and mix well.

 - Simmer over low heat for a minute.
 Stir often.